ArmaanLeg3nd/react-easing-scroll/README.md

 </div>
 <p align='center'>
-	Custom React hook for seamless scroll animations with over 30 animations for fragment-identifier based navigation
+	Custom React hook for seamless scroll animations with over 30 animations for fragment-identifier based navigation<br>
+	Check it out on the NPM website: <a href="https://www.npmjs.com/package/react-easing-scroll">react-easing-scroll</a>

 ### Install

 ```js